IcarusCodes/AtaccProtraccZitecc/README.md

 Documenting your code is **very** important, there is an unofficial belief that there should be one comment for *roughly* every 10 lines of code.

- **I do abide by this** in some more complex projects/codebases, but I believe that when you read a page object you should be able to **understand** all the web elements of the page just from the **variable names** and when trying to understand the functionalities of the page you should be able to do so **just by reading the method names**.
+ **I do abide by this**, but I also believe that when you read a page object you should be able to **understand** all the web elements of the page just from the **variable names** and when trying to understand the functionalities of the page you should be able to do so **just by reading the method names**.

-With that said I have provided some comments where I've felt it might have been needed, but *moreso* I've tried to name the variables in a verbose way.
+With that said I have provided some comments where I've felt it might have been needed, but *moreso* I've tried to name the variables and methods in a verbose way.

 ## Setup